How to apply the basic components of music to writing songs

 However, you can also write songs by coming up with the chords first and then sing a matching tune over them.

-Rhythm is concerned with the duration of notes and chords in relation to each other.
+This element of music is concerned with the duration of notes and chords in relation to each other.

 In this lesson I explain the basics of rhythm and guitar strumming as well as show you some ways you can get creative with writing your own rhythms.